 Molecular testing of the tumor

 Your doctor may recommend running laboratory tests on a tumor sample to identify specific genes, proteins, and other factors, such as tumor markers, unique to the tumor.
-Tumor markers (also called biomarkers) are substances found in higher than normal amounts in the blood, urine, spinal fluid, plasma or other bodily fluids of people with certain types of cancer.
+Some biomarkers may help doctors determine a patient’s prognosis (see Grades and Prognostic Factors).
 Researchers are examining biomarkers to find ways to diagnose a brain tumor before symptoms begin.
-Results of these tests may help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment).
+Ultimately, results of these tests may help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment Options).

 Neurological, vision, and hearing tests

 These tests help determine if a tumor is affecting how the brain functions.
 An eye examination can detect changes to the optic nerve, as well as changes to a person’s field of vision.

 This consists of a detailed assessment of all major functions of the brain, such as storage and retrieval of memory, expressive and receptive language abilities, calculation, dexterity, and the overall well-being of the patient.
 These tests are done by a licensed clinical neuropsychologist, who will write a formal report to be used for comparison with future assessments or to identify specific problems that can be helped through treatment.

 An EEG is a noninvasive test in which electrodes are attached to the outside of a person's head to measure electrical activity of the brain.
 It is used to monitor for possible seizures (see Symptoms and Signs).

 Evoked potentials involve the use of electrodes to measure the electrical activity of nerves and can often detect acoustic schwannoma, a noncancerous brain tumor.
 This test can be used as a guide when removing a tumor that is growing around important nerves.